Do not expect to top the scoreboards as a tank hunter; instead measure your success by how far down the scoreboard the enemies' tankists are!

 Satchel Charges (at higher levels)

 - Long-fused box of high-explosives.
 Can destroy objects such as walls or tank traps or pillboxes (assuming they highlight yellow when nearby), as well as tanks.
-Difficult to successfully use because of the long fuse.
+If you land them on a tank, they *will* stay there until detonation.

 - A side arm.
 Effective only really at close range, unless you've had a lot of practice, personally I would counsell ditching them in favour of a rifle picked up off the ground, especially if you're planning on using the AT rifle.